codepath/android_guides/DBFlow-Guide.md

 ### Basic CRUD operations

 Basic creation, read, update, and delete (CRUD) statements are fairly straightforward to do.
-DBFlow generates a Table class for each your annotated models (i.e. User_Table, Organization_Table).
-Each field is defined as a `Property` object and ensures type-safety when evaluating it against in a SELECT statement or a raw value.
+DBFlow generates a Table class for each your annotated models (i.e. User_Table, Organization_Table), and each field is defined as a `Property` object and ensures type-safety when evaluating it against in a SELECT statement or a raw value.

-See [this section](https://github.com/Raizlabs/DBFlow/blob/master/usage2/SQLiteWrapperLanguage.md) for more details on the queries that can be performed.
+In order to perform queries, make sure to compile your code so that the tables and column names can be generated.
+See [this section](https://github.com/Raizlabs/DBFlow/blob/master/usage2/SQLiteWrapperLanguage.md) for more details on the queries that can be performed (i.e. sum, count, AND/OR, and joins).

 #### Creating rows